Electron correlations in Mn$_x$Ga$_{1-x}$As as seen by resonant electron spectroscopy and dynamical mean field theory

-We report an experimental and theoretical study of the valence electron spectrum of the dilute magnetic semiconductor (DMS) material, Mn doped GaAs.
-The experimental data are obtained through the differences between off- and on-resonance photoemission data for several concentrations of Mn atoms.
-The theoretical electronic structure is calculated by means of a combination of density-functional theory in the local density approximation and dynamical mean-field theory (LDA+DMFT), using exact diagonalisation as an impurity solver.
-Theory is found to accurately reproduce measured data, and illustrates the importance of correlation effects in Mn doped GaAs, and that quite likely correlations effects are significant in DMS materials in general.
-In addition, our results demonstrate the presence of Mn states at the top of the valence band, and we argue that the double-exchange interaction is a significant driving mechanism for the ferromagnetic order in this material.
+{\bf After two decades from the discovery of ferromagnetism in Mn-doped GaAs, its origin is still debated, and many doubts are related to the electronic structure.
+Here we report an experimental and theoretical study of the valence electron spectrum of Mn-doped GaAs.
+The experimental data are obtained through the differences between off- and on-resonance photo-emission data.
+The theoretical spectrum is calculated by means of a combination of density-functional theory in the local density approximation and dynamical mean-field theory (LDA+DMFT), using exact diagonalisation as impurity solver.
+Theory is found to accurately reproduce measured data, and illustrates the importance of correlation effects.
+Our results demonstrate that the Mn states extend over a broad range of energy, including the top of the valence band, and that no impurity band splits off from the valence band edge, while the induced holes seem located primarily around the Mn impurity. }

-The field of diluted magnetic semiconductors (DMS) \cite{ohno98science281:951,dietl00science287:5455} has for the past decade broadened to include several aspects of materials science, e.g. materials synthesis in bulk and thin film form, structural and magnetic characterization, photoelectron spectroscopy for characterization of the electronic structure, and theoretical approaches based on model Hamiltonians or first principles calculations.
-Several reviews have lately been authored, e.g. in Refs. \onlinecite{zunger_book_1986,*jungwirth06rmp78:809,*pulizzi08naturemilestone,sato10rmp82:1633,dietl10nat9:965}, showing the evolution of the field from the first reports on magnetic impurities in semiconductors \cite{cochrane74prb9:3013,*story86prl56:777}.
+The field of diluted magnetic semiconductors (DMS) \cite{ohno98science281:951,dietl00science287:5455} has for the past decade broadened to include several aspects of materials science, e.g. materials synthesis in bulk and thin film form, structural and magnetic characterization, photo-electron spectroscopy for characterization of the electronic structure, and theoretical approaches based on model Hamiltonians or first principles calculations.
+Several reviews have lately been authored, e.g. Refs. \onlinecite{zunger_book_1986,jungwirth06rmp78:809,pulizzi08naturemilestone,sato10rmp82:1633,dietl10nat9:965}, presenting the evolution of the field starting from the first reports on magnetic impurities in semiconductors \cite{cochrane74prb9:3013,story86prl56:777}.
 A milestone event was the report on carrier-mediated ferromagnetism of Mn-doped InAs and GaAs \cite{ohno98science281:951}, where the Mn atoms both act as acceptors and magnetic impurities.